 In an earlier post, I mentioned that I’d been contacted by a publicist at PBS to preview the upcoming documentary that begins airing this week (May 6th), WWII Behind Closed Doors.
 I’ve had a chance to watch the full documentary and found it fascinating.
-When I think of PBS, I think of credibility.
-Add credibility […]

 One of the things I’ve been a bit surprised by along the way of my military history studies is my growing interest in all aspects of the times I’m studying.
 During my first course on the American Civil War, it became obvious that the artists of the time played an important role.
 I was very pleased that PBS aired a profile of Walt Whitman tonight on The American Experience.
 Good stuff.

 To that end, I’ve added the following three books to my library this week.
 You’ll find them on my virtual bookshelves here.